standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 ### 4.1 Branch from master

-Using your preffered Git client create a new branch using your new pattern name.
+Using your preffered Git client, create a new branch using your new pattern name.

 ### 4.2 Create a new folder

 Create the folder `src/patterns/new-feature`.
-This folder contains the JavaScript, CSS and documentation for the feature.
+This folder contains the HTML, JavaScript, CSS and documentation for the new pattern.

-### 4.3 Create Handlebars files
+### 4.3 Create two Handlebars files

 Create a Handlebars file `src/patterns/new-feature/new-feature.hbs`.

 This file contains the source HTML for the pattern in Handlebars format.
 Being Handlebars means that you can populate dynamic portions of the HTML with Handlebars values.
-See [Handlebars](http://handlebarsjs.com/) for more info.
+See [Handlebars](http://handlebarsjs.com/) for more information.

 Create Handlebars file `src/patterns/new-feature/new-feature.doc.hbs`.

 This file is the main documentation for the pattern.
-The file should begin with YAML font matter (the section beginning and ending in `---`).
+The file should begin with YAML front matter (the section beginning and ending in `---`).
 It then should contain HTML with Handlebars code to build the documentation page.
 Here's an example:

 ```html